--THINK AHEAD--

 Step 4: Work out the value of 'b'

-Now that we know that the nth term starts with n^2, its values are 1, 4, 9, 16, 25, so the difference between the actual sequence and these values must be the value of 'b'.
+Now that we know that the an^2 sequence is (1)n^2, its sequence is 1, 4, 9, 16, 25, so the difference between the actual sequence and these values is the value of 'b'.

 Actual: 3, 6, 11, 18, 27